-Module B is concerned with providing the student with an understanding of anatomy and physiology.
-In addition to covering all body systems, students also become acquainted with the terminology associated with these systems, as well as common disorders and diseases affecting each.
+Module B focuses on the study of anatomy and physiology and its associated terminology.
+At the end of the module, students will be able to identify the various body systems and through discussions, use the terminology associated with these systems.
+Students will be able to identify and discuss common disorders and diseases affecting each system.
 Prerequisite: None.
 Lec Hrs: 080, Lab Hrs: 000, Other Hrs: 000